DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Drink Preparation

-Alright, so the first cycle went off with a hitch, and you’re ready to use the La Specialista Arte to make a real cup of joe.
+Alright, so running the first cycle went off without a hitch, and you’re ready to use the La Specialista Arte to make a real cup of joe.
 In that case, it’s time to fill the water tank and load up the hopper with fresh coffee beans.
 If you’re not sure which grind settings you want, you can always refer to the handy-dandy roast chart in the user manual.

 Depending on the roast you’re using, DeLonghi has created a dosing and tamping guide.
-Here, you’ll find recommendations for which grind and temperature settings you should use.
+This will tell you what grind and temperature settings you should use.
 This might ruin the fun if you enjoy tinkering with manual settings until you find the right one, but it’s still useful.
+If nothing else, the guide will probably save you from a few burnt or bitter espresso shots.

 After you’ve filled the bean hopper and selected your grind setting, you should press the 1x or 2x button, depending on which filter basket you’re using.
 Then, adjust the dose using the dial, before inserting the dosing funnel.
+Place the portafilter into the grinding cradle until it clicks.
+Grinding will start and stop automatically as the La Specialista Arte does its thing.

-When grinding is complete, remove the dosing funnel from the portafilter.
-Manually tamp your coffee grounds and lock the portafilter into place in the brew group.
 The final step for brewing a shot is picking from the list of presets as well as selecting your brew temperature.
 Once you’ve done that, you only need to press the OK button to start the magic.

 DeLonghi La Specialista Arte Cleaning